High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Background

-In the ME-SQEC, we estimate the true deviation of the data qubit by considering the Gauss-Markov theorem that is widely known in statics.
-For the SQEC with the Gauss-Markov theorem, the true deviation of the data qubit is estimated by the ancilla qubit, where the maximum-likelihood estimation is based on the fact that the true deviation values are obeyed the Gaussian distribution independently.
-In the ME-SQEC in the $q$ quadrature, as a result of the measurement of the qubit A after the CZ gate between the data qubit D and ancilla qubit A, the true deviation of the qubit D obeys posterior probability that is Gaussian distribution of mean:
+In this work, we introduce the SQEC with a maximum-likelihood estimation (ME-SQEC) to improve noise tolerance.
+In the ME-SQEC, we estimate the true deviation of the data qubit by considering the Gauss-Markov theorem that is widely known in statistics.
+Here we describe the ME-SQEC in the $q$ quadrature, where the CZ gate between the data qubit and ancilla qubit are performed, and then the ancilla qubit is measured.
+Considering the Gauss-Markov theorem, the true deviation of the GKP qubit obeys the posterior probability corresponding to Gaussian distribution of mean $\delta$ and the variance ${\sigma '}^{2}_{q,{\rm D}}$, where $\delta$ and ${\sigma '}^{2}_{q,{\rm D}}$ are given by